Ignition SCADA

 Ignition is an Integrated Software Platform for SCADA systems released by Inductive Automation in January 2010.
 It is based on a SQL Database-centric architecture.
-Ignition features cross platform web based deployment through Java Web Start technology.
+Ignition features cross-platform, web-based deployment through its integrated web server platform Perspective, and also dedicated client software utilizing a Java Swing client called Vision.
 The Ignition platform has three main components: the Ignition Gateway, the Designer, and the runtime clients.
 Independent modules provide separate functionality in any or all of the platform components.
-Ignition SCADA modules provide features such as: Real-Time Status Control, Alarming, Reporting, Data Acquisition, Scripting, Scheduling, MES, and Mobile support.
+Ignition SCADA modules provide features such as: Real-Time Status Control, Alarming, Reporting, Databases, Data Acquisition, Scripting, Scheduling, MES, and Mobile support.

 Awards

 Ignition received the 2011 Duke's Choice award at the JavaOne conference in San Francisco, CA on October 4, 2011.
 Oracle recognized the impact of Ignition as a significant Java-based product in Industrial Automation.

 Ignition received a 2011 Readers Choice award from Automation World in the SCADA and Information management categories.

-Modules
+Ignition Modules

-Module Marketplace

-Module Marketplace is an online store, similar in concept to: the iTunes Store or Google Play for the SCADA software.
-Inductive Automation opened it on March 4, 2013.

-Some modules are free while others are paid.
-All are developed using the Ignition SDK.
-Access to core Ignition apps are made available so that third-party developers can create module apps for use with the company's systems.
-All of these apps can be made available for download on the Module Marketplace site.

-Early reviews compared the Module Marketplace to the Apple iTunes Store, indicated that it was disruptive and that it removed proprietary boundaries among SCADA software producers.
-Developers set their own pricing models in the marketplace, with 70% of the revenue going to the developer and 30% going to Inductive Automation.
-All modules are required to be submitted for validation to Inductive Automation to test for stability, compatibility and memory leaks.
-Upon validation, the module is digitally signed by Inductive Automation and may be uploaded to the Module Marketplace.
-All modules are required to include a free user re-settable 2-hour trial version.